Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 #### 1.3.1 Product perspective

-One page defining the system's relationship to other related products (9.5.3. but not the subsections in the standard.)

-> **9.5.3 Product perspective** <br>
-> Define the system's relationship to other related products.
->
-> If the product is an element of a larger system, then relate the requirements of that larger system to the functionality of the product covered by the software requirements specification.
->
-> If the product is an element of a larger system, then identify the interfaces between the product covered by the software requirements specification and the larger system of which the product is an element.
->
-> A block diagram showing the major elements of the larger system, interconnections, and external interfaces can be helpful.
->
-> Describe how the software operates within the following constraints:
-a) System interfaces;
-b) User interfaces;
-c) Hardware interfaces;
-d) Software interfaces;
-e) Communications interfaces;
-f) Memory;
-g) Operations;
-h) Site adaptation requirements.

 The project is extending existing software.
 OpenRocket is an existing opensource project that allows users to design and simulate rocket models before creating the building them.
 This project is extending the simulation capabilities to allow for multiple simulations to be run at once.
 OpenRocket only allows for one simulation, with one set of conditions and parameters, so this project is extending this functionality to have multiple simulations and multiple conditions and parameters.
 Since this project is extending existing software it needs to be able to interact with OpenRocket and have similar looking interfaces for ease of use.
 The user will need to create the model for their rocket in OpenRocket.
 The project will then use that rocket to run the simulation.
 This means that it needs to be able to export the data from OpenRocket and be able to use it in the simulation.

 The user interface should be simple and clear.
 As the user is likely coming from or has experience with using OpenRocket, they will want this projec to function in similar ways.
 Due to the fact that it is an extension of OpenRocket, this is important because it is building on their base.
 The user interfaces for this porject don't need to be extremely complicated because most of the interfaces that the project is added are for the user to select parameters and then get the output of the simulation.
 For the minimal product, this output could be written to a file.
 This would be easy for the user to understand as long as it is laid out in a sensible fashion.
 For an extension, a graphical interface could be added so that the output of the simulation is clear for the user to understand.